202248SD/Python-Challenges-AS-A/README.md

 # Python-Challenges-AS
-Any AS level python challenges i've done so far
+Any AS or A level python challenges i've done so far